$0 Idaho Foster Care Quick-Start Checklist

 The ongoing monthly adoption subsidy — sometimes called the Adoption Assistance Payment (AAP) — is available for children with special needs who could not otherwise be placed for adoption without financial assistance.
 The subsidy is negotiated between the adoptive family and the state before finalization and is formalized in an Adoption Assistance Agreement.

 The subsidy amount is not fixed by a rate schedule in the same way that foster care board rates are.
 It is individually negotiated based on the child's needs, the cost of meeting those needs, and the resources of the adoptive family.
-The negotiation happens before the adoption is finalized — once the agreement is signed and the adoption finalized, the amount can be renegotiated if circumstances change, but the initial agreement is the foundation.
+The negotiation happens before the adoption is finalized.
+Ask the adoption worker whether and how the terms can be reviewed after finalization; do not assume an increase is guaranteed.

 Two important points about the subsidy negotiation that families often don't know: